Botanical Name: Borago officinalis

 Attributes: Attracts Pollinators, Deer Resistant, Drought Tolerant

-When to Sow Inside: 6 to 8 weeks before your average last frost date.
+When to Start Inside: 6 to 8 weeks before your average last frost date.
 Not recommended; sensitive to taproot disturbance.
 Start in biodegradable pots that can be planted directly into ground.

 Days to Emerge: 5–20 days